LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

 .. member:: list->remove()

    These methods remove an element from the list.
 Either the first or the last element can be removed.
-The `remove` method with no parameters removes the last element.
+The `~list->remove` method with no parameters removes the last element.

 .. member: list->removeAll()
 .. member:: list->removeAll(matching= ?)

-   The first `removeAll` method with no parameters removes every element from the list.
+   The first `~list->removeAll` method with no parameters removes every element from the list.
 The second form accepts a parameter which is compared against the elements.
 All matching elements are removed from the list.

 .. member:: list->first()
 .. member:: list->last()